 What does this beer festival support?

-Your ticket price directly supports your favorite brewery through the Brewers of Indiana Guild, the nonprofit trade association that represents Indiana’s craft breweries.
+Your ticket price directly supports your favorite brewery through the Indiana Brewers Guild, the nonprofit trade association that represents Indiana’s craft breweries.

 Ticket sales also make the fest possible for you to enjoy, and a portion of the proceeds from every ticket sold benefits our charity partner, The Little Red Door Cancer Agency.